-- Warning a statement to the offender that he/she has violated College regulations and that he/she will be subject to more stringent disciplinary action in the event of a future violation.
-Any further non-academic violations will result in immediate suspension and possible expulsion from GSCC. - Disciplinary Probation a statement to the offender that he/she has violated College regulations and is being placed on disciplinary probation for a specified period of time with the stipulation that any form of non-
+- Warning a statement to the offender that he/she has violated College regulations and that he/she will be subject to more stringent disciplinary action in the event of a future violation. - 2.
+Disciplinary Probation a statement to the offender that he/she has violated College regulations and is being placed on disciplinary probation for a specified period of time with the stipulation that any form of nonacademic misconduct by the offender during this period may result in immediate suspension and possible expul-

-- academic misconduct by the offender during this period will result in immediate suspension and possible expulsion of the offender - No Trespass a requirement indicating that the student may not participate in or be present at a particular event or location on campus or may be banned from the entire campus and sites for a specified length of time - Suspension exclusion of the offender from all College activities, including classes and extracurricular functions for a specified period of time, not to exceed one calendar year - Expulsion termination of the offender's status as a student at GSCC - Probation at the Residence Hall If the non-academic misconduct involves the violation of one or more residence hall rules, the resident may be placed on probation for a specified length of time.
-Any further violation of policy could result in expulsion from the residence - Expulsion from the Residence Hall If the nonacademic misconduct involves the violation of one or more residence hall rules or repeat violations, the resident may be expelled from the residence hall.
+- sion of the offender. - 3.
+No Trespass a requirement indicating that the student may not participate in or be present at a particular event or location on campus or may be banned from the entire campus and sites for a specified length of time. - Suspension exclusion of the offender from all College activities, including classes and extracurricular functions for a specified period of time, not to exceed one calendar year. - 5.
+Expulsion termination of the offender's status as a student at GSCC. - 6.
+Probation at the Residence Hall If the non-academic misconduct involves the violation of one or more residence hall rules, the resident may be placed on probation for a specified length of time.
+Any further violation of policy may result in expulsion from the residence hall. - Expulsion from the Residence Hall If the nonacademic misconduct involves the violation of one or more residence hall rules or repeat violations, the resident may be expelled from the residence hall.